jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

     - **encapsulating security payload (ESP)**: provides encryption of the payload which provides confidentiality and integrity of packet content; works with tunnel or transport mode; provides limited authentication and preventing replay attacks (not to the degree of AH)
     - **Internet Security Association and Key Management Protocol (ISAKMP)**: an element of IKE used to organize and manage encryption keys generated/exchanged by OAKLEY and SKEME; a security association is the agreed-upon method of auth and encryption used by two entities; ISAKMP's use of security associations enables IPsec to support multiple simultaneous VPNs from each host; the Oakley protocol specifies a sequence of key exchanges and describes their services (such as identity protection and authentication); and SKEME specifies the actual method of key exchange
   - **Internet Key Exchange (IKE)**: a standard protocol used to set up a secure and authenticated communication channel between two parties via a virtual private network (VPN); the protocol ensures security for VPN negotiation, remote host and network access
+  - **WireGuard**: a modern, open-source VPN protocol designed to be faster, simpler, and more secure than traditional protocols; uses a lean codebase and operates at the kernel level for high performance

 - 4.1.4 Implications of multilayer protocols
   - TCP/IP is a multilayer protocol, and derives several associated benefits